Top 9 Mysterious Birds

 Harpy Eagle

 With a hooked beak, pitch dark eyes, and formidable 7-foot wingspan, you wouldn’t want to run into the Harpy Eagle when it’s hungry.
 The Harpy Eagle is considered the most formidable eagle in the world, regularly feeding on monkeys and sloths.
 Its menacing talons are comparable to the Grizzly Bear’s claws.
 Harpy Eagles are found in the rainforests of Central and South America, and, fortunately for us, they prefer to avoid humans.
-Interesting in learning more?
+Interested in learning more?
 See more photos and videos and hear its squealy call here.

 Great Potoo